Six Exercises that May Help Relieve Neck Pain

-You can do these stretches at any time during the day, and you can do them even if you are not experiencing a lot of neck pain.
-In other words, this means that these exercises function as a palliative, as well as prevent neck pain.
+You can do these stretches at any time of day, and you can do them even if you aren’t experiencing a lot of neck pain.
+In other words, this means that these exercises work to relieve as well as reduce your risk of neck pain.

-Before looking at the stretches that will help your neck, we should let you know that all the movements involved are slow and that you shouldn’t put too much pressure on the neck when doing them.
+Before looking at the exercises that may help relieve neck pain, we should let you know that all the movements involved are slow and that you shouldn’t put too much pressure on your neck when you do them.

 In addition, it’s best to warm up your neck and the surrounding areas of your body while doing these exercises.
 For instance, you can use heat pads or hot water on the area.
 Lastly, you should do 5 reps of each exercise.